where to stand in pickleball

 Be careful here though.
 If my partner serves, and I as the teammate am too close to the kitchen line, I’ve become a target for the return team because I haven’t given myself enough room for the shot to bounce.

-If a shot is blasted at me, and I've not given it room to bounce, I'm already out of position and have given my opponent the edge.
+If I don’t let a blasted shot bounce, I’m out of position, giving my opponent the edge.
 Again, eliminate those unforced errors.

 Either way, always give yourself enough room to move forward to attack a return of serve shot.
 It’s always easier to move forward toward a ball than to have to move backward on it.

-This allows for a much more natural swing mechanic and even gives you the opportunity to hit a ball more aggressively with some top spin behind it.
+This allows for a much more natural swing mechanic and even allows you to hit a ball more aggressively with some top spin behind it.

 In short, the serving team should be standing back behind the baseline and adjust accordingly based on how deep the return team’s shots are.